Beauty Supplements in Numbers: Nutricosmetics Trend Report 2023

 The Asia Pacific region is expected to grow at the highest CAGR during the forecast period due to the increasing awareness about the benefits of nutricosmetics, rising disposable income, and growing demand for natural and organic beauty products in countries such as China, India, and Japan.

-To help us understand the current nutricosmetics market, comesetics, and beauty brands tapping in as well as the trends shaping it, TOSLA Nutricosmetics teamed up with a great researcher and brand expert, Jennifer Carlsson at Mintoiro, who conducted independent research on the nutricosmetics market and the brands creating it.
-In her research, she included 468 brands from all over the world that sell at least one
+To help us understand the current nutricosmetics market, cosmetics, and beauty brands tapping in as well as the trends shaping it, TOSLA Nutricosmetics teamed up with a great researcher and brand expert, Jennifer Carlsson at Mintoiro, who conducted independent research on the nutricosmetics market and the brands creating it.
+In her research, she included 468 brands from all over the world that sell at least one nutricosmetics product.
+Using her regular methods, Jennifer identified collagen peptides as the key beauty from within ingredient, with 47 % of nutricosmetics products being collagen products.

-Nevertheless, with vegan movement on the rise, Jennifer also detected a high demand for vegan collagen products.
+Nevertheless, with the vegan movement on the rise, Jennifer also detected a high demand for vegan collagen products.
 These products are called vegan collagen boosters and are (too) often misleadingly labeled as vegan collagen, which she addressed in a recent podcast for Nutricosmetics 2030: Nutricosmetics under the microscope: Global research on brands tackling beauty from within.

 For more data on the nutricosmetic trends read the abstract below.
 The full report is